-David Maclagan is a writer, artist, lecturer and retired art therapist, living in West Yorks.
+David Maclagan is a writer, artist, lecturer and retired art therapist, living in Gloucestershire.
 He has published numerous articles on Outsider Art, art and imagination and psychological aesthetics

 I am both an artist and a writer: since I write about the image, its psychology and its aesthetics, this is a bit like running with the hare and hunting with the hounds, yet I can usually manage to switch readily between the two.